A Practical Algorithm with Performance Guarantees for the Art Gallery Problem: Introduction

 As a first step, we realize that a \emph{uniformly distributed} candidate set would either be too large or too coarse.
-Thus at some spots, we want the candidate set to be more dense and at other places in the polygon we want it to be more sparse.
-Let us say two guard positions $g,g' $ have almost the same visibility region then hopefully it is not so important to keep track of both positions, but keeping only one of the positions is hopefully sufficient.
-Thus if the visibility regions of $g$ and $g'$ are very different, we should potentially include both of them in our candidate set $C$.
-Another, almost trivial, observation is that a small movement of $g$ towards $g'$ may dramatically change visibility regions, if $g$ and $g'$ are close to a reflex vertex.
+Thus, at some spots, we want the candidate set to be denser and at other places in the polygon, we want it to be more sparse.
+Let us say two guard positions $g,g' $ have almost the same visibility region.
+Then, hopefully, it is not so important to keep track of both positions, but keeping only one of the positions is sufficient.
+However, if the visibility regions of $g$ and $g'$ are very different, we should potentially include both of them in our candidate set $C$.
+Another, almost trivial, observation is that a small movement of $g$ towards $g'$ may dramatically change visibility regions, if $g$ and $g'$ are close to a \emph{reflex} vertex.
+A reflex (or a concave) vertex is a vertex with an internal angle strictly greater than $\pi$ radians.
 If $g$ and $g'$ are both very far away from all reflex vertices their visibility regions change almost not at all, see Figure~\ref{fig:SmallChanges}~a).
+Those two observations suggest that we may want to pick a candidate set that is denser closer to reflex vertices and more sparse farther away from reflex vertices.